To develop your dog!

 #1 – Keep control of your personal space and don’t let your dog guide your actions

-It is important not to respond to this kind of behaviour and ignore it completely.
+It is important not to respond to this kind of behavior and ignore it completely.
 As soon as he is calm, reward him with pets.
 This way, your dog will understand that he needs to work and behave to get your attention.

 #2 – When you have guests over, keep your dog on a leash or bring him to another room